Home

 emcc -O2 --profiling file.cpp

-Emscripten-compiled code can currently achieve approximately half the speed of a native build.
+Emscripten-compiled code can often be close to the speed of a native build.
 If the performance is significantly poorer than expected, you can also run through the additional troubleshooting steps below:

 Building Projects is a two-stage process: compiling source code files to LLVM and generating JavaScript from LLVM.
 Did you build using the same optimization values in both steps (-O2